naomibaes/naomibaes.github.io/content/resources/PSYCH_scimago/index.md

   - script
 ---

-Scripts to get up-to-date SciMago-indexed psychology journals to filter PubMed abstracts by psychology domain.
+Scripts to get SciMago-indexed psychology journals to filter by psychology domain.

 <!--more-->